By Mary Chase Mize, Ph.D., APC, NCC, with Afroze Shaikh, Hannah Cowart, Felicia Gatewood, Miranda Barzey and Sarah Evers

 1. Anyone can be at risk of suicide.

 Joiner’s Interpersonal Theory of Suicide tells us desire for suicide can develop from the presence of two things: thwarted belongingness and perceived burdensomeness.
-When people feel they do not belong, and when they feel like they are a burden to others and others would be better off without them, the desire for suicide can develop.
+When people feel they do not belong and feel like they are a burden to others and others would be better off without them, the desire for suicide can develop.
 When suicide desire develops and a person has the acquired capability to inflict painful self-injury, suicide or a serious attempt is likely.

 Certain groups of people may be more vulnerable to suicide — veterans, LGBTQ+ youth, older adults, etc. Since 2018, the H.O.P.E.
 Lab has engaged in community-based research to combat suicide among older adults who receive home-based services.